piedna/DeCodeDNA/README.md

 ## What is DeCodeDNA?

-DeCodeDNA is a turnkey Nanopore metabarcoding pipeline designed for Friday Harbor Labs’ eDNA course.
+DeCodeDNA is a turnkey Nanopore metabarcoding pipeline designed for Friday Harbor Labs’ eDNA course conducted by the eDNA Collaborative.
-From raw FAST5 basecalling all the way through LULU‐denoising and dual‐round taxonomic assignment, you get:
+From raw POD5 basecalling all the way through consensus calling, LULU‐denoising and taxonomic assignment, you get:

-- **Ultra-accurate SUP basecalling** via Guppy/Dorado
+- **Directions on basecalling depending on the local machine's specifications** via Dorado
-- **Rapid classification** (Kraken2 → Bracken → threshold testing)
+- **Rapid classification and cleanup** (Kraken2 → Bracken → threshold testing and cleanup)
-- **Consensus building** across replicates with Amplicon_sorter & CD-HIT
+- **Consensus building** across replicates with Amplicon_sorter or CD-HIT
 - **Artifact removal** using the LULU R package
-- **Final taxonomic calls** with both BLAST+LCA and Kraken2-second-round
+- **Final taxonomic calls** with both BLAST+LCA and/or Kraken2-second-round

-It handles multiplexed COI or 12S amplicons, works on any modern laptop or server, and ships with a tiny “mock” sample so you can test end-to-end in seconds.
+It runs on command line, handles multiplexed COI or 12S amplicons, works on any modern laptop or server, and ships with a tiny “mock” sample so you can test end-to-end.

 ---